Carcanet Press

-Carcanet Press is a publisher, primarily of poetry, based in the United Kingdom and founded in 1969 by Michael Schmidt.
+Carcanet Press is a publisher, primarily of poetry, based in the United Kingdom.
+Originally a student magazine devised by undergraduates collaborating between Oxford and Cambridge, it was refounded in 1969 by Michael Schmidt.

 In 2000 it was named the Sunday Times millennium Small Publisher of the Year.

 History

-Carcanet was originally a literary magazine, founded in 1962.
+Carcanet was originally a literary magazine; it was founded in 1962 by students from the Universities of Oxford and Cambridge.
 Michael Hind, a member of the original editorial board, recalls how the idea was to 'collect together and publish as a periodical poetry, short fiction, and "intelligent criticism of all the arts"; there were to be both student and senior members' contributions.'
 The intention was to link Oxford and Cambridge universities.
 Its name is an English word which means "a collar of jewels", diminutive of "carcan" (an obsolete word for a collar used for punishment), pronounced "kar'ka-net".
 (A much earlier use of the word was in The Carcanet, an anthology published in 1828.)

 The magazine Carcanet had fallen on hard times by October 1967 when Michael Schmidt, a newly arrived undergraduate at Wadham College, Oxford, took it over.
 In 1969 as a swansong the magazine produced a few pamphlets: poetry by new writers from Britain, India and the United States, and a book of translations.
 The reviews were encouraging, and in 1970–71 Carcanet Press became a limited company, leaving South Hinksey, Oxford, for Manchester.

 Carcanet enjoys Arts Council England support.
 Its list includes, alongside new writers from all over the world, major authors from the twentieth and earlier centuries.